-Grafton Lakes and Dunham Reservoir is a 0.4 mile moderately trafficked out and back trail located near Cropseyville, NY that features a lake and is rated as moderate.
+Grafton Lakes and Dunham Reservoir is a 0.4 mile moderately trafficked out and back trail located near Cropseyville, New York that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until October.

 Our group of three set off from the parking area on Dunham Reservoir Rd to do the loop around the D. Reservoir: Double Bit to Johnson Rd to S. Dunham Trail.
 The Double Bit did not seem to be marked along the gravel road in any way, and we were a little confused and surprised to learn that we had to cross the Quacken Kill on marginally helpful rocks.
 2/3 of us got at least one foot wet, so maybe should have gone with boots over toe shoes and hiking sandals (it was a cold, windy day in June).
 Once in the woods on the other side, we began seeing red trail markers on trees, so off we went with more confidence.
 We began seeing orange flagging hanging from trees, which in hindsight, may have been the way to go since it seemed to bypass the somewhat overgrown and unmarked trail that went around the perimeter of the peninsula in the middle of the reservoir.
 You could easily skip this if you don't want to bushwhack at all, but it was okay, and you certainly can't get lost since you're by the shore of the reservoir the whole time.
 Amazingly, we didn't pick up any ticks doing this.
 Once we got back to the more beaten path, the going was easy and the trail fairly well marked.
 We ate lunch at a fire ring on the shore not far off the trail, which was nice.
 We popped out onto Johnson Rd and found the entrance to S. Dunham easily enough.
 It was nice, but away from the lake, so less scenic -- maybe an argument for doing the loop in reverse if you want to end with the most scenic part and a stream crossing.
 The only unpleasant thing about this trail was that there were big patches where the trail was in a muddy ditch that the thick woods made it hard to get around easily -- another argument for sticking with Gortex boots.
 All in all, a nice loop that took us 3 hours with a leisurely lunch break and stops to double check GPS.
 Could be done in 2 +/-.
 The kayaking looks very nice, and we saw a solitary loon on the upper section.
 Nice!